fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRmVM.md

 ```

 ### -Redeploy
-Indicates that this cmdlet manually redeploys the virtual machine to a different azure_2 host to fix any problems.
+Indicates that this cmdlet manually redeploys the virtual machine to a different Azure host to fix any problems.

 If you redeploy a virtual machine, it restarts, which results in the loss of ephemeral drive data.